-I am Assistant Professor of Conflict Analysis and Resolution at George Mason University’s School for Conflict Analysis and Resolution (S-CAR) where I teach undergraduate and graduate courses.
-My research interests include political violence, transitional justice (especially victim reparations), reconciliation and peacebuilding.
+I am Associate Professor of Conflict Resolution and Coexistence at Brandeis University’s Heller School for Social Policy and Management where I teach graduate students.
+My research interests include the localization of international aid, transitional justice (especially victim reparations), reconciliation and peacebuilding.
 In particular, I am interested in the study of the international accompaniment of local communities affected by mass violence.
 My specific focus is on the role of concept formation in the measurement and evaluation of external interventions and how local people can be included in these processes.
 Therefore, my work supports efforts that promote participatory numbers and mixed method research, such as the Everyday Peace Indicators for which I also serve as Founding Executive Director.

-I have received support for my research from the National Science Foundation, the United States Institute of Peace, the United States Agency for International Development, the United Nations Peacebuilding Fund, the Foreign, Commonwealth & Development Office, the Carnegie Corporation of New York, Humanity United, the Inter-American Foundation, the Rotary Foundation, the Kellogg Institute for International Studies at the University of Notre Dame and the University of Geneva.
-I also serve as a consultant to international peacebuilding organizations such as International Alert, Conciliation Resources and the United States Institute of Peace where I was a Senior Jennings Randolph Fellow.
+I have received support for my research from the National Science Foundation, the United States Institute of Peace, the United States Agency for International Development, the United Nations Peacebuilding Fund, the Foreign, Commonwealth & Development Office, the Carnegie Corporation of New York, Humanity United, the Inter-American Foundation, the Rotary Foundation, the Kellogg Institute for International Studies at the University of Notre Dame and the University of Geneva, among others.
+I also serve as a consultant to international organizations such as International Alert, Conciliation Resources, the Inter-American Foundation and the United States Institute of Peace, where I was a Senior Jennings Randolph Fellow.

 “As a scholar and practitioner my work goes beyond the University, which means that my research goal is to impact policy, practice and people through academic inquiry.”